dhimitrimano/343-2-Autocomplete/README.md

 # Autocomplete

-Use a Binary Search Tree to store key-value pairs where the values represent the frequency of keys (cities, words, movie names, etc)

-Traverse the BST to find all entries that match the given prefix.
-Sort them by weight
+Uses a Binary Search Tree to store key-value pairs where the values represent the frequency of keys (cities, words, movie names, etc).
+Traverses the BST to find all entries that match the given prefix and sorts them by weight.

 ### cpp files